redox-os/website/content/news/this-month-250930.md

 - https://gitlab.redox-os.org/redox-os/test-results

-## Complete TOML Migration
+## Complete TOML Migration of Recipes

-bjorn3 finished the conversion of most important and relevant recipes to TOML, it fixed bugs and will allow our software port system to be improved, expanded and tested more easily.
+bjorn3 finished the conversion of the most important and relevant remaining recipes from shell scripts to TOML.
+It fixed some bugs and will allow our build system and software porting to be improved, expanded and tested more easily.

 ## New Home Page!

-Wildan Mubarok changed and improved the website home page layout and design with more information and items, click on the Redox logo in the website header to see.
+Wildan Mubarok improved the Redox website home page with a responsive design, more information and additional links.
+Click on the Redox logo in the header of this article to see the new layout.

 ## Bootloader Improvements